snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/migration-guides/migration-guide-to-new-ecommerce/index.md

 ## Using the DBT data model

+Since the structure of the events is so different, migrating to the new ecommerce events is a breaking change for any relevant data models.

 We provide a dbt package that creates a set of derived tables including carts, transactions, and products from the raw ecommerce event data.
 Find the details of configuring this inside the [Ecommerce Accelerator](https://snowplow.io/data-product-accelerators/ecommerce-analytics-dpa/).